MadieStruwe/The-Avocadoers/data/climate/README.md

 $ python3.6 aggregate_temps.py -h
 usage: aggregate_temps.py [-h] [-v] [file [file ...]]

-Aggregate and assign daily scores for the passed-in .csv file(s).
+Aggregate weather data to a weekly summary level and report mean/standard deviation for that week in the year.

 positional arguments:
   file           The name(s) of a file to normalize.